-Romney rips Trump in late-night tweet, calls actions effort to ‘subvert’ will of people
+Romney rips Trump in late-night tweet, calls president's actions effort to ‘subvert’ will of people

 The post was a dramatic shot across the bow from a sitting senator from the same party, even though the two do not have a good relationship.

-Romney said that he did not vote for Trump and voted to convict Trump for abusing presidential powers in February, and Trump, back in June, mocked Romney for marching with protesters in Washington, D.C., to end “violence, and brutality, and to make sure people understand Black Lives Matter."
+Romney said he did not vote for Trump and voted to convict Trump for abusing presidential powers in February, after the House impeachecd the president.

+Trump, back in June, mocked Romney for marching with protesters in Washington, D.C., to end “violence, and brutality, and to make sure people understand Black Lives Matter."

-Trump posted on Twitter at the time, “Tremendous sincerity, what a guy.”
+The president posted on Twitter at the time, “Tremendous sincerity, what a guy.”

 The Associated Press reported that a person familiar with the matter said Trump himself reached out to the Republican canvassers in Michigan’s Wayne County on Tuesday evening after they reversed their decision to certify the election results, and to express gratitude for their support.

-Trump's campaign did not immediately respond to Fox News for comment.
+The Trump 2020 Campaign did not immediately respond to a Fox News request for comment.